amitkvaio/micro-services-ws-2/K-distributed-tracing-for-services-a/HELP.md

 # %d{yyyy-MM-dd HH:mm:ss.SSS}: Prints the date and time.
 # %-5p: Prints the log level (e.g., INFO, ERROR).
-# [traceId: %X{traceId},spanId: %X{spanId}]: This is where you explicitly insert the Trace ID and Span ID from the MDC.
+# [traceId: %X{traceId},spanId: %X{spanId}]: This is where we explicitly insert the Trace ID and Span ID from the MDC.
 # %-40.40c{1.}: Prints the logger's name, padded to 40 characters.
 # %m%n: Prints the log message and a new line.
 ```